red-green-coding/red-green-coding.github.io/_drafts/testing_objectmapper_constructor.md

 # The problem

-Maintaining the codebase can become more complicated when test and production code are too tightly coupled.
+Maintaining the codebase can become more complicated when test and production code is too tightly coupled.
-When test and production code is too tightly coupled, adding functionality, even in small ways, causes many tests to break, often in unrelated locations.
+When test and production code is too tightly coupled, adding functionality, even in small ways, causes tests to break, often in unrelated locations.

-Another area is refactorings.
+Another area are refactorings[^3].
 We want to improve our code base by doing structural changes that don't change observable behavior.
 With too tightly coupled test and production code, these refactorings tend to break many tests, though the code still behaves correctly.